 - A description of the premises or the person to which it relates

-- What sort of evidence the police are looking for
+- What sort of evidence is the police looking for

 - Who the police officer responsible for carrying out the search is (that may not necessarily be the person who carries out the search- they can delegate this duty to someone else)

-- How long the warrant is effective for (up to seven days)
+- How long is the warrant effective (up to seven days)